Email notifications in PIM

 |Role assignments outside of PIM||Number of times users are assigned a permanent role outside of Privileged Identity Management (inside Azure AD).|

-The Overview of your top roles section lists the top five roles in your tenant based on total number of permanent and eligible administrators for each role.
+The Overview of your top roles section lists the top five roles in your organization based on total number of permanent and eligible administrators for each role.
 The Take action link opens the PIM wizard where you can convert permanent administrators to eligible administrators in batches.

 PIM emails for Azure resource roles